tealhorizon87/ms1_flying-club/README.md

   - [Stack Overflow](https://stackoverflow.com/) - much like w3schools, an essential source of guidance...there is always someone who has had the same problem, and the answer is likely here.
   - [Code Institute](https://codeinstitute.net/) - from inspiration through all the walkthrough projects to the tools needed to complete.
   - My mentor for providing help, support and feedback.

+### Disclaimer
+This page has been designed as part of an educational program.
+This project is a proof of ability site only and as such any similarity to a real world flying club or any of the events listed within are purely coincidental.